West Bay Consortium

 LOCATIONS AND SERVICES

-The Departments of Psychiatry, Chronic Pain, and Chemical Dependency provide individual, group, family, child and adolescent therapy, psychological testing, and psycho-educational programs such as stress reduction, couples communication, assertiveness, mindful meditation and other classes.
-Chemical dependency services include outpatient adult programs, as well as adolescent and family programs.
+The Departments of Mental Health and Addiction Medicine Recovery Services, and Chronic Pain provide individual, group, family, child and adolescent therapy, psychological testing, and psycho-educational programs such as stress reduction, couples communication, assertiveness, mindful meditation and other classes.
+Addiction Medicine Recovery Services include outpatient adult programs, as well as adolescent and family programs.
 This department also provides an Intensive Outpatient Program (IOP) that serves patients in crisis and recently hospitalized individuals who would otherwise be at risk for hospitalization.
-In addition, the department offers a wide range of therapy groups to address problems associated with stages of life (from children to elders) and a variety of diagnostic specific groups such as Dialectic Behavioral Therapy, Mindful Mood Management and Job Stress.
+In addition, the department offers a wide range of therapy groups to address problems associated with stages of life (from children to elders) and a variety of diagnostic specific groups through different interventions, which include Dialectic Behavioral Therapy skills group, CBT interventions, Mindfulness based interventions, as well as other third wave interventions and Job Stress Reduction Programs.
 In their provision of mental health services, members of the staff employ a variety of theoretical orientations ranging from psychodynamic to cognitive behavioral to brief systemic therapies.

 KAISER PERMANENTE, REDWOOD CITY